GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

 \subsection{Univariate and bivariate analysis}

 Compositional data are essentially multivariate, but the initial use of univariate and bivariate approaches can already indicate important aspects of the data set.
 Before we pass to logratios, let us see what information we can get from the raw compositions.
 Figure \ref{ScatterPlot} shows scatterplots of two pairs of elements that are typically associated with kimberlite magma fractionation and contamination processes.
 The data are presented in cation percent and are untransformed.
 These plots reveal two distinct patterns.
 There is a linear pattern of relative enrichment/depletion for all five phases.
 Additionally, there is a distinct pattern of relative enrichment/depletion associated with the early-, mid- and late-Joli Fou kimberlites.
 A separate trend is noted for the Pense and Cantuar phases.
-The late Joli Fou and the Cantuar kimberlites show the greatest relative enrichment of the four elements shown in Figure \ref{ScatterPlot}.
+The greatest relative enrichment of the four elements in Figure \ref{ScatterPlot} is shown by the late Joli Fou and the Cantuar kimberlites.
 These linear patterns reveal the control that stoichiometry has over the formation of minerals and the associated changes in mineralogy during kimberlite magma contamination (mantle and crustal), and fractionation processes, as described below.
 Such patterns are well documented by \cite{Pearce:68} and are called Pearce element ratios, abbreviated as PER.

 Such linear patterns are also known as evidencing \textit{proportionality} between elements, often used as a measure of association \citep{Lovell:15, Quinn:17}.
 Two elements that are perfectly proportional have constant ratios, so can be identified by looking at the variance of their ratios within each phase, or perhaps better, the variance of their logratios, since the log-transformed values are interval-scale.